kingmoc/create-receipt-webhook-slack-notification-cjs-react/README.md

 #### Creating the Slack App & Incoming webhook

 In the spirit of webhooks - Slack has the ability to add incoming webhooks in order to post messages in a particular Slack workspace.
-In order to achieve this, you **MUST** create a Slack App and give the specified Slack workspace access to the app.
+To achieve this, you **MUST** create a Slack App and give the specified Slack workspace access to the app.
 [Here is a step by step!](https://slack.com/help/articles/115005265063-Incoming-Webhooks-for-Slack)

-For testing I created a brand new Slack workspace and gave the proper access to my Slack App "New Order".
+For testing I created a brand new Slack workspace and gave the proper access to my Slack App **"New Order"**.

 <p align="center">
   <img src="src/img/Guide-4/slack-app-list.JPG">
 </p>

-I can now add an incoming webhook via Slack that will generate a URL.
+I can now add an incoming webhook via Slack that will generate an URL.
 This endpoint when sent a **`POST`** request with message data in the body will automatically post the message in the configured channel.
 I set this incoming webhook to post in an ***#ecommerce*** channel created in my FTT Slack workspace.

 <p align="center">
   <img src="src/img/Guide-4/slack-incoming-webhook.JPG">